What Is The Difference Between Pap Smears and HPV Testing?

 Varying strains of HPV have varying outcomes.
 Some strains are responsible for genital warts while others can cause cancer of the cervix, vulva, vagina, penis, anus or in cases of oral transmission, the cancer can develop at the back of the throat, the tongue and the tonsils.

-The World Health Organization reports that there are 600 million cases of HPV globally.
+The HPV Information Centre reports that there are 600 million cases of HPV globally.

 According to the Centers for Disease Control, 80 million people are currently infected with HPV, however the majority of these cases will not develop into cervical cancer as the body can fend off the virus independently.